jose-bar/cse15l-lab-reports/LabReport1.md

 > The output is not an error

-3. Using the command with a path to a file as an argument:
+c) Using the command with a path to a file as an argument:
 ```
 [user@sahara ~/lecture1]$ cd README
 bash: cd: README: Not a directory